 Your App should have a prominent place on your homepage and with emotive CTAs (Call-To-Actions) and incentives to attract your regular customers to download it.
 Including your App on your website’s homepage emphasizes its value and makes it clear that it is an imperative element of your business which they absolutely need to download.

 You don’t need much for your promotional landing page.
 The main purpose should be to redirect your customers or potential users to the App Stores so users can download it easily so include links to each App Store.
 You could also include a QR code so desktop users can quickly download by scanning instead of having to type in a long address or search for it.

 For more in-depth promotional pages you could also describe all the benefits and features of the app in detail and well as drive across the main incentive for downloading your App with clear CTAs.
-Adding banners from your main site that link to you App’s promo page ensure a steady stream of downloads.
+Adding banners from your main site that link to your App’s promo page ensures a steady stream of downloads.

-18. Capitalise on Mobile Visits to Your Website
+18. Capitalize on Mobile Visits to Your Website

 These banners encourage the user to download your App without being intrusive or negatively impacting their user experience… remember those annoying full-screen pop-ups?